 This is my tenth year as a faculty member in the math department at Colorado State University.

 Sandcastles, treehouses, watercolors, social action theater, bicycle paths near rivers, train and subway rides, sunlight on brick rowhouses, dark chocolate,

-the NY public library, climbing in the Gunks, hiking in wild basin, taking my kids to the zoo.
+the NY public library, climbing in the Gunks, hiking in wild basin, going to the zoo with my kids.

 Check out this